Already a member?

 SATIS will contribute to a holistic understanding of space threats by standardizing the exchange of critical cyber threat information among trusted partners in the international space community.
 This approach ensures that all relevant factors—such as electronic warfare, space domain awareness, and satellite movements—are captured and shared, helping to defend against threats in an effective and coordinated manner.

-Archives of the mailing list used by SATIS members to conduct Committee work will be viewable following the Call for Participation.
+The SATIS TC’s mailing list archive, used by members to conduct Committee work, is available here.
 TC membership is required to post to this list.
 TC members are automatically subscribed.

 Whether you want to actively contribute in decision-making or just observe progress from the inside, you will need to be an OASIS member.